African Folder Logo

 Plot

-In the process, she commits a series of murders, using her job description as a guise; being stealthy coupled with the ability to clean out evidence and withhold information till her mission is accomplished.
-Blackmailed by Raymond, sexually harassed by Erico, sought after by the Syndicate and police, killing the kingpin, Lufono’s respect and friendly help, escape to Caledon, Naledi’s eventual sisterly intervention, discovering her husband is not dead after all, Max’s eventual death, the vehement avenge of Esulu, and the cliff scene; in all of these short line, descriptions lay interesting, tensed, and gritty actions.
+In the process, she commits a series of murders, using her job description as a guise, being stealthy and coupled with the ability to clean out evidence and withhold information till her mission is accomplished.
+Blackmailed by Raymond, sexually harassed by Erico, sought after by the Syndicate and police, killing the kingpin, Lufono’s respect and friendly help, escape to Caledon, Naledi’s eventual sisterly intervention, discovering her husband is not dead after all, Max’s eventual death, the vehement revenge of Esulu, and the cliff scene; in all of these short lines, descriptions lay interesting, tense, and gritty actions.

 Cast/Acting